To have your club meeting listed in Clubs and Organizations, call 565-8527 or send an email to firstname.lastname@example.org.

-The Spirituality Discussion Group meets at 3 p.m. each Friday in the conference room at the Cortez Public Library, located at 202 N. Park Street.
-Organizers hope to promote the unity of humankind and world peace through spiritual growth.
+The Spirituality Discussion Group meets at 3 p.m. each Friday in the conference room at the Cortez Public Library, located at 202 N. Park St. Organizers hope to promote the unity of humankind and world peace through spiritual growth.
 They would like to get people together from many different traditions to explore the idea that we are all interconnected, and to openly discuss spirituality from the viewpoint of different belief systems, customs, and backgrounds.
 For more information, contact Kathy Sehnert at 533-7707.

 Studies of the U.S. Constitution

 Studies of the U.S. Constitution group meets from 10 a.m. to 2 p.m. every other Saturday at Shiloh restaurant, 5 S. Veach, Cortez.
 The group explores the profound intentions the Founding Fathers had for our great nation.
 Bring your interests and questions.
-For more information, email Connie at email@example.com.
+For more information, contact Connie at firstname.lastname@example.org.

 Suicide Support Group

 For anyone that has been touched by a suicide, Hospice of Montezuma hosts a free suicide support group the last Thursday of every month at 6:15 p.m. at Hospice of Montezuma, 1345 S. Broadway.
 Call 565-4400 for more information.